caiyuanhao1998/MST/README.md

 to calculate the PSNR and SSIM of the reconstructed HSIs.

 (3)  Visualization :
+- Put the reconstruted HSI in `MST/visualization/simulation_results/results` and rename it as "method.mat", e.g., mst_s.mat.

 - Generate the RGB images of the reconstructed HSIs